AustinScola/pytest-motor/README.md

 ## How it works

-1. Every pytest session you start, `pytest-motor` checks if you have the mongod binary at pytest rootpath/.mongod.

-2. If you don't have one, plugin will download and unpack the binary automatically.
-This, of course, will slow down the first launch, but subsequent runs will be significantly faster.

-3. Every function you run will have a separate database connection.
-MongoDB itself remains clean.
+When a test session runs, `pytest-motor` checks that the mongod binary is present in the `.mongod` subdirectory of the pytest root path.
+If it is not preset, it will be downloaded.
+This means that the first run make take some time.
+Subsequent runs will be faster.

+Each test function uses a new `motor_client` and database.
+(This may change in the future.)

 ## Limitations

 `pytest-motor` currently supports:

-- Ubuntu
-  - 16.04*
-  - 18.04
-  - 20.04
+- Ubuntu 16.04*, 18.04, and 20.04
-- Debian
-  - 9.2*
-  - 10.0*
+- Debian 9.2* and 10.0*
-- macOS
+- MacOS
 - Windows

-*none of the contributors use this version, so it is NOT properly tested.
+*NOT tested.

 If you would like support for another system, please [make a GitHub Issue][3].
 Contributions are welcome!